Skip to content

 An internet connection with at least 100 Mbps download speeds and 20 Mbps upload speeds is suitable for handling most internet activities.

-However, this depends on the intensity of your activities and the number of connected devices and users in your home.
+However, this depends on the intensity of your activities and the number of connected devices and bandwidth in your home.
 Consider higher speeds if you have three or more users with multiple devices connected simultaneously.

 What is a good internet speed for gaming?

+If you’ve asked yourself, “What download speed do I need for gaming?” or “What WiFi speed do I need for gaming?”, you’re not alone.
 For online gaming, you need at least 25 to 100 Mbps download speed and 5 to 20 Mbps upload speed.

 What is a good internet speed for streaming?